 In order to be able to submit an application online at grants.gov an applicant must register at grants.gov.
 Registration is not immediate, so applicants are strongly encouraged to register on grants.gov as soon as possible.
 It often takes several days between registration on grants.gov and approval to submit an application.
-Accordingly, in order to be able to submit via grants.gov applicants should register on grants.gov no later than February 3, 2012.
+Accordingly, in order to ensure the ability to submit via grants.gov applicants should register on grants.gov by February 11, 2013.